Henri René: Artistic career

-Henri Rene's recording of the Milton Delugg composition "Roller Coaster" was used as the closing theme for the Goodson-Todman Productions panel show What's My Line? from the early 1950s until its cancellation in 1967.
+Henri René's recording of the Milton Delugg composition "Roller Coaster" was used as the closing theme for the Goodson-Todman Productions panel show What's My Line? from the early 1950s until its cancellation in 1967.

 In the mid 1950s, he issued several successful LPs which Allmusic has called "forerunners of the space-age pop aesthetic"; among the albums were Music for Bachelors, Music for the Weaker Sex, Compulsion to Swing and Riot in Rhythm.
-Rene composed music themes and scores for several popular television series.
-After this René worked in production for RCA Victor, with Harry Belafonte, Perry Como, the Ames Brothers and Eartha Kitt among others.
+René composed music themes and scores for several popular television series.
+After this René worked in production for RCA Victor, with Harry Belafonte, Perry Como, the Ames Brothers, Eartha Kitt and Dinah Shore among others.
 He left RCA Victor in 1959 to work freelance for the rest of his active career.

 Honours

 For his contributions to the recording industry, René has a Star at 1610 Vine Street on the Hollywood Walk of Fame.